Plantar fasciitis is a condition which can cause heel pain.

 Further management options

-If there is no response to the self-management information above within four to six weeks, seek further advice from your physiotherapist or GP.
+If there is no response to the self management information above seek further advice from a physiotherapist or health professional